 Not all dogs should be on tie outs in campgrounds or anywhere for that matter.
 If you know your dog is already reactive, you may want to think of other management techniques that would reduce or prevent reactivity.
 When a dog is allowed to practice being reactive in a situation in which you do not want her to be, it is actually training your dog to be reactive.
 If you have a dog that is a danger to other dogs or people, and you do not have him properly managed and trained, it is likely better not to take your dog to a campground at all.

 Train your dog well for the situation.
 Training your dog to handle a variety of situations is really a requirement of living with a dog.
 When you have your dog with you in public, anything can happen.
-This is an annoying part of living with a being of a different species.
+This is the stressful part of living with a being of a different species.
 To be prepared you will need your dog to respond to your cues in very highly distractive environments.
 This means lots of training.
 This is the most boring part of having a dog – doing repetitive actions to help your dog learn how to behave in public.
-It is a lot of work.
-But it is so extremely important.
+It is a lot of work but it is so extremely important.

 Training helps dogs adjust to what you need them to do.
 If you need your dog to be comfortable on a tie-out in a campground, while seeing other dogs and people pass by, training him for that situation is crucial, maybe even more so than having the right kind of tie out.
 I can’t go into training specifics here but I will address it in another blog post.